Jacobite Army (1745): Clan levies, vassalage, and impressment

+Archibald Cameron being taken to his execution, 1753; he was allegedly betrayed for his role in pressing recruits in 1745.

 Many units were raised under the feudal obligation of vassalage, whereby tenants held land in return for military service.
 While this led authors like John Prebble to depict the Jacobites as a quasi-feudal army, the reality is more complex.

 Clan chiefs in the north-west employed a traditional form of tenure requiring tacksmen to supply a number of armed sub-tenants on demand; this proved relatively successful, primarily because tenants strongly identified with the interests of their chief.
 A similar system was used in Perthshire and the north-east but here, tenants of landowners like Glenbucket held their leases in return for military service, irrespective of clan loyalties.
 Rents were held at a low level due to this expectation and few tenants had written leases, increasing the pressure on them to comply.

 The extent of coercion or "forcing out" has long been an area of dispute, since it was a common defence used by rebels taken prisoner.
 The authorities rigorously investigated such claims and the consensus among historians is impressment was a significant factor, both in recruiting and retaining men.
 The short-term patterns of clan warfare meant this was especially true among Highlanders; after Prestonpans and Falkirk, many went home to secure their plunder, a factor that delayed the invasion of England and led to the retreat from Stirling.

 Lochiel and Keppoch were among those alleged to have used threats of violence or eviction to conscript their tenants.
 Lochiel's main agent in this process was his younger brother Archibald Cameron; on his return from exile in 1753, he was allegedly betrayed by Cameron clansmen in revenge and later executed.

 North-eastern landowners also had difficulty in recruiting tenants, even in districts that provided large numbers in 1715.
 Alexander MacDonald, then with the Jacobite army in Musselburgh, wrote to his father in October 1745 that Lord Lewis Gordon was "putting into prison all who are not willing to rise."
 One member of the Atholl Brigade claimed Mrs Robertson, daughter of his feudal superior Lady Nairne, "threatened to burn his house and effects" if he did not join; another claimed he was given the choice of enlisting or paying £50 Scots for a substitute.
 Some recruits were "ignorant even of the name of the unit they had joined".

 Decisions were sometimes made contrary to the wishes, or even threats, of their chief; the men of Glen Urquhart committed to the Rising only after a "lengthy and mature debate" held on a Sunday in Kilmore churchyard.
 Despite the supposed strength of feudal bonds, many of Keppoch's men deserted early on after a "private quarrel" with him.
 Key predictors in recruiting seemed to have been a mixture of personal prestige or unequivocal action, with poor harvests in the Western Highlands in 1744 and 1745 also influencing enlistment among Highland farmers.